thewca/worldcubeassociation.org/webroot/results/admin/export/template.README.md

 `Countries` stores include those from the Wikipedia list of countries at http://en.wikipedia.org/wiki/List_of_countries, and may include some countries that no longer exist.
 The ISO2 column should reflect ISO 3166-1 alpha-2 country codes, for countries that have them.
-Custom codes may used in some circumstances.
+Custom codes may be used in some circumstances.

 ### Scrambles